 “SD-WANs provide a lightweight replacement for traditional WAN routers to transport traffic across …. mediums such as MPLS, internet, [and] 4G/LTE.”

 For a long time in networking—still true for many organizations today—the value of a network came from keeping the fizzing, bubbling, anything-goes nature of packet switching under control.

 Internet Protocol builds its own pathways and routes around damage, yes.
 But in an MNC of any scale, all that sidestepping and shuffling costs bandwidth.
 So technologies like MPLS guided those packets with Stentorian firmness, setting fixed routing tables your data had no choice but to follow.

-The point of SD-WAN is to bring hands-off flexibility and adaptability to your network infrastructure — provisioning the resources you need, when you need them.
+The point of SD-WAN is to bring hands-off flexibility and adaptability to your network infrastructure — provisioning the resources you need when you need them.
 Tailor-made, on the fly.

-An SD-WAN’s algorithms constantly look for the best path for your data, optimising every connection, always looking for the best way to get packets from A to B. If there’s an optimum routing, they’ll use it.
+An SD-WAN’s algorithms constantly look for the best path for your data, optimizing every connection, always looking for the best way to get packets from A to B. If there’s an optimum routing, they’ll use it.

 That’s what an SD-WAN does—and the best do it very well indeed.
 Which is our first reason for putting it on your consideration list.
 Of course, for this to work, you need an infrastructure capable of making it shine.
 Of which more later.

 Virtualizing the WAN like this carries another benefit: it has VPN capabilities practically by definition.
 Encrypted with the usual bells and whistles—128 bits and up—SD-WAN traffic is secured at a basic level, whether 0% or 100% of it is carried on public network infrastructure.
 And this doesn’t preclude you from adding additional security at the authentication or application level.